1 / 10

 What other cars are similar to the Dacia Logan MCV?

 Cars that cost similar money to the Dacia Logan MCV aren’t really competitors in the same class.
 If you have the same kitty to spend, you’ll be looking at city cars like the Toyota Aygo, Hyundai i10 and Skoda Citigo, none of which are anything like as spacious as the Logan.

 You’ll have to spend more money to get one, but true rivals to the Dacia Logan MCV in terms of small estates are cars like Skoda’s Fabia Estate, which is a modern and appealing car but costs over £4000 more.
 A lack of rivals that can match the Logan on space and price is the biggest part of its appeal.

 "It’s something of a culture shock stepping inside the Logan MCV.
 In the general scheme of things manufacturers increase the amount of standard equipment, so that a base model 10 years ago has far less kit than its modern-day equivalent."

-However, the Logan and its siblings are ruthlessly built down to a price, so much so that the opposite is true.
+However, the Dacia Logan MCV and its siblings are ruthlessly built down to a price, so much so that the opposite is true.
 The Access and Essential models don’t have height adjustment for the steering wheel or the driver’s seat, so you’re not even guaranteed to get a comfortable driving position unless you spend a bit more.